Aspose/apireference.aspose.com/content/sites/aspose/tutorials/english/words/net/working-with-hyphenation/load-hyphenation-dictionary-for-language/_index.md

 ---
-title: Load Hyphenation Dictionary For Language
-linktitle: Load Hyphenation Dictionary For Language
+title: Load Hyphenation Dictionary For Language linktitle:Load Hyphenation Dictionary For Language
 second_title: Aspose.Words for .NET API Reference
 description: Learn how to load a hyphenation dictionary for a specific language in Aspose.Words for .NET.
 type: docs